mezeitamas/react-typescript-boilerplate/README.md

-# React with TypeScript and Webpack template
+# React with TypeScript and rspack template

-This repository serves as a starting point for creating a React application using TypeScript and Webpack.
+This repository serves as a starting point for creating a React application using TypeScript and rspack.

 ## Getting started